Benefits of a Trust

 Are there other benefits to having a trust?

 Yes.
-Your trust can provide you with protections in the event of your incapacity, whether physical disability or mental incompetency.
+Your living trust can provide you with protections in the event of your incapacity, whether physical disability or mental incompetency.
 Without a trust, someone would have to apply to the court to be your legal guardian or conservator.
 This is often referred to as a living probate because it is handled through the court’s probate department and probate judges.